jmilewski/insight-project/README.md

 ### Metric

 The Price-to-Metcalfe Ratio is computed by running `compute_pmr.py`.
+Results are loaded into the Postgres database.

 ## Frontend